Dharmendrastm/Cybersecurity_common_questions/README.md

 # What is Social Engineering?

 Social Engineering manipulates individuals to disclouse confidential information or perform action for malicious purposes.

+# Phishing

+Phishing is a social engineering attack where attacker impersonate a trusted entity (Via emails, meassages or website) to trick victims. into divulgying sensitive information such as passwords or financial details.

 ---